fluidandelasticity2024/fluidandelasticity2024.github.io/location.md

 - *Ko-Sometsuke 2K* (fusion asian food), 156 Boulevard de la Plage, Tel.: +33 (0)5 56 83 67 69

 ## Visiting the surroundings
-**Going to the Oceanside and the Dune du Pilat** - The Palais des Congrès and the hotels are located in front of the bay, but the other side of the town (a neighbourhood named Le Moulleau) faces the Cap-Ferret.
-If you push a bit further south, you will reach the highest sans dune in Europe - the Dune du Pilat - and eventually the Ocean beaches (plage de la Salie etc).
-You can get easily to both places by means of the local bus lines (ligne 3 and ligne 101, 1.70 €, bus schedules **<a href="https://www.bassin-arcachon-info.com/dune-du-pilat-arcachon-baia1/"> here </a>**).

 **Sailing to the Cap Ferret** - It is worth spending an evening in the Cap-Ferret, a small town located at the end of a peninsula, on the other side of the bay.
 There you will be able to visit the old town and enjoy oisters and a glass of white wine or tapas on a terrace right by the see.
 To go there, you will have to get on a "pinasse", a typical boat of the Arcachon bay.
 Tickets may be booked in advance (recommended) on the **<a href="https://bateliers-arcachon.com/"> website  </a>**